ugurdogrusoz/visuall/doc/UG.md

 General properties of the timebar may be configured through the Settings tab in the right panel.
 - **Show timebar**: The user might opt to hide the timebar completely by unchecking this option.

-- **Hide disconnected nodes on animation**: When checked, disconnected nodes that typically clutter the map will be hidden.
+- **Hide disconnected nodes on animation**: When checked, disconnected nodes that typically clutter the map will be hidden from the graph.

 - **Animation step**: Determines how quickly the move forward and backward buttons should move the graph and stats ranges.